-We believe that our \$36.6 million in cash and cash equivalents on hand as of March 31, 2021, and the expected CPRIT funds available are sufficient to fund our anticipated operating and capital requirements through the completion of our current clinical trials in 2022 and beyond, however, we will continue to require substantial additional capital to continue our clinical development activities.
+Based on our current operating plan, we believe that our \$33.1 million in cash and cash equivalents on hand as of June 30, 2021, and the collection of the CPRIT receivable are sufficient to fund our anticipated operating and capital requirements through the completion of our current clinical trials in 2022 and beyond, however, we will continue to require substantial additional capital to continue our clinical development activities.
 Accordingly, we will need to raise substantial additional capital to continue to fund our operations as a whole.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our development, regulatory and commercialization efforts.
 Failure to raise capital as and when needed, on favorable terms or at all, would have a negative impact on our financial condition and our ability to develop and commercialize our product candidates and to fund our operations.